-Congregations have a mix of people at different stages in their faith journey.
+Congregations have a mix of people at various stages in their faith journey.
 Thus, not everyone is “all in.”
 Dare I suggest that not all clergy are all in? in fact, many clergy are among the most questioning and even doubting of the faith community.
 They are often clergy precisely because of they want to pursue the questions they have.
 The other side of being all in, however, is that when it comes to following Jesus, we devise schemes to make it appear that really, the New Testament is not clear what it means to follow Jesus.
 We realize that once we understand, we must do.
-Thus, rather than admit we do not want to do, we kick up intellectual dust and pretend we do not understand.[1]
+Thus, rather than admit we do not want to do, we kick up intellectual dust and pretend we do not understand.[4]
 Among the seven letters to churches that open the Book of Revelation is one to a church that was neither not nor cold; a lukewarm gathering the risen Lord will reject (Revelation 3:15-16).
 Luke is going on to describe four telltale marks that together create this body of believers.
 We could understand them as marks of spiritual maturity.

 “How can young people keep their way pure?
 By guarding it according to your word” (Psalm 119:9).